mattcroat/joy-of-code/posts/svelte-inspector/svelte-inspector.md

 }
 ```

-You unfortunately won't get code completion for the options since it's experimental, so you're going to have to look at the available options in the documentation.
+Unfortunately there's no code completion for the options since it's experimental, so you're going to have to look at the available options in the documentation.

 Thank you for reading! 🏄️